p0lyw0lf/nixos-rebuild-bug-repro/README.md

 to run `nixos-rebuild` targeting the VM with a config that should be identical to what it has built fresh from just being installed.
 This should trigger the bug.

+NOTE: This is the nixos-25.05 branch, which does **NOT** trigger the bug, and instead proceeds with the rebuild normally.

 [1]: https://nixos.wiki/wiki/NixOS_Installation_Guide